Amazon: condition mappings

 If input is not matched, use default: | ItemCondition.NEW (11) |

-By using an advanced rule, you can change input that is not directly matching any Amazon condition, to a value that is correctly converted.
-Please note: while Amazon will show localized (translated) values in Seller Central, you can not use these as mapping output - you will need to set the input to the English values/labels.
+By using an advanced rule, you can change an input that is not directly matching any Amazon condition to a value that is correctly converted.
+Please note: while Amazon will show localized (translated) values in Seller Central, you can not use these as mapping outputs - you will need to set the input to the English values/labels.

 Comments